wenyue-gu/BreakOutGame/doc/PLAN.md

 ### General Level Descriptions
-Four levels in total; player starts with 3 lives; every time ball hits bottom floor life -1; score = score + the strength at which the ball hit the brick;
+Four levels in total; player starts with 3 lives; every time ball hits bottom floor life -1; score = score + the strength at which the ball hit the brick; strength of ball is carried over from one level to the next until full reset/game end

 * Level 1 (max strength increase = 1+1 = 2):
 0 3 0 0 3 0